appserver-io/appserver/_tuts/running-magento-on-appserver-io.md

 }
 ```

 You have the choice.
-Either, you can save the PHP code from above into your Magento application folder `/opt/appserver/webapps/magento` under `META-INF/classes/AppserverIo/Apps/Magento/Cron/SessionBeans/CronSessionBean.php` or read the [installation](https://github.com/appserver-io-apps/magento-cron#installation) instructions of the repository.
+Either, save the PHP code from above into your Magento application folder `/opt/appserver/webapps/magento` under `META-INF/classes/AppserverIo/Apps/Magento/Cron/SessionBeans/CronSessionBean.php` or read the [installation](https://github.com/appserver-io-apps/magento-cron#installation) instructions of the repository.

 After [restarting]((<{{"/get-started/documentation/basic-usage.html#start-and-stop-scripts" | prepend: site.baseurl }}">)) the application server, your Magento CRON jobs will be executed every minute.

 ## Summary

-After finishing that tutorial, you've a completely optimized Magento installation ready for production or your local development process.
+After finishing that tutorial, you have a completely optimized Magento installation ready for production or your local development process.